-created by Dragon's Eye Productions in 1996.
-Play is free, though certain features such as larger map sizes or using a mythical animal species such as a Kirin or Phoenix cost money.
+Furcadia is a player-based MMO centered around Funny Animals created by Dragon's Eye Productions in 1996.
+While its free to play, certain features such as larger map sizes or using a mythical animal species such as a Kirin or Phoenix cost money.

-avatars (called furres in game) scattered around on the screen.
+The game itself is mostly like a gigantic chat room with Funny Animal avatars (called furres in game) scattered around on the screen.
 A big focus is "Patching", the creation of custom art.
 Players can control the look of their area's interface, avatars, objects, and environment.
 Players may chat, interact with their environment, explore official or user-created maps (called dreams), play games created by other users, or roleplay at will.

 It should be noted that players have full control of roleplay or social interaction within their own areas.
 No enforcement to remain in-character or stick to any continuity or power-level is enforced except at the map-owner's discretion.